-- Part 1 is a public presentation by the candidate on the main aspects of the research reported in the dissertation.
-The student is permitted to briefly present a summary of the dissertation, emphasizing the important results and giving an explanation of the reasoning that led to the conclusions reached.
-During Part 1, questions from the audience to the candidate are permitted.
+- Part 1 is a public presentation by the candidate on the main aspects of the research reported in the dissertation followed by Q&A. The student is permitted to briefly present a summary of the dissertation, emphasizing the important results and giving an explanation of the reasoning that led to the conclusions reached.
+During Part 1, questions from the audience and from the Dissertation Examining Committee are permitted.
 For questions from persons who are not members of the Dissertation Examining Committee, the Chair of the Dissertation Examining Committee has discretion to decide whether such questions are germane to the topic of the dissertation and how much time should be allotted for the answers. - Part 2 is a formal examination of the candidate by the Dissertation Examination Committee.
-This part is open only to the Dissertation Examination Committee, other members of the Graduate Faculty, and graduate students from the candidate's graduate program.
+This part is open only to the Dissertation Examination Committee and other members of the Graduate Faculty.
 During Part 2, only members of the Dissertation Examination Committee are permitted to ask questions.
 The chair invites questions in turn from each member of the Dissertation Examining Committee.
 The questioning may continue as long as the Dissertation Examining Committee feels that it is necessary and reasonable for the proper examination of the student.